deckool/heroku-hs/README.md

 Sweat naked
 -----------

+	!important (as in css)
+	This app, not being connected to a server it won't be live.
+So, any change or comment added will be shown only after me, the human, will compile it.
+	Not for long anyway!

 So you sweat naked, you *breathe* naked, you _eat_ naked.

 Ok, so for the last week i worked around haskellers `github` wrapper for Github API.